allen-ball/ganymede/README.md

     a.
 Ignore `commons-logging:commons-logging:jar`

     b.
-Only allow one of `org.slf4j:jcl-over-slf4j:jar` or `org.springframework:spring-jcl:jar` to be configured
+Allow only one of `org.slf4j:jcl-over-slf4j:jar` or `org.springframework:spring-jcl:jar` to be configured

     c.
-Only allow one of `org.slf4j:slf4j-log4j12:jar` and `ch.qos.logback:logback-classic:jar` to be configured
+Allow only one of `org.slf4j:slf4j-log4j12:jar` and `ch.qos.logback:logback-classic:jar` to be configured

 Artifacts that fail any of the above checks will be (mostly silently)